alienzhou/webpack-kickoff-template/README.md

-# webpack-kickoff
+# webpack-kickoff-template

-一个简单的 Webpack 模板。
+Help you to quickly start a project based on [Webpack](https://webpack.js.org/).

-由于平时工作中经常需要：
+In my work, I often need to start a tiny demo quickly to

-- 快速尝试一个浏览器端 npm 包的使用；
+- try a npm lib by `import`
-- 快速测试某个 webpack 插件或 loader 效果；
+- test/try a webpack plugin or loader
-- 快速写一个功能的简单 demo 页；
+- write a demo page for some features
 - ……

-webpack-kickoff 帮你快速启动这么一个基于 webpack 的完整前端服务。不包含任何运行时内置库，让你快速开始。
+Without configuring Wepack, `generator-webpack-kickoff` makes these more simple.

 ![](./docs/page.gif)